 - I’d like to do some sightseeing in Madison.
 Where can I find information about local events and attractions?

 Exhibiting, sponsoring, and presenting

-- The Call for Proposals is open every year from late November to mid-January.
+The Call for Proposals is open every year from December to mid-January.
 During this time, you may submit an online proposal for consideration and review.
 Check our website every fall to see the exact dates and how to submit.
 If you have attended the conference in the past, you will receive emails announcing this opportunity.

-• What are the dates of next year’s conference?
+What are the dates of the next conference?

 The 35th annual Distance Teaching & Learning Conference will take place August 6-8, 2019, in Madison, Wisconsin.